Best Mobile Apps for Claude Code in 2026

 1. Anthropic Remote Control

 Anthropic’s official solution for remote Claude Code access.
-Remote Control mirrors your local Claude Code terminal session to a browser interface you can access from your phone.
-It is essentially a remote desktop from 2005.
+Remote Control connects your local Claude Code session to claude.ai/code or the Claude mobile app, so you can continue a local session from your phone or another browser.

 Strengths: